DinoChiesa/apigee-el/README.md

  - modify the verb
  - and many other things.

-This module is an emacs-lisp module that adds capabilities to emacs to make it easier to create API proxies within the editor.
+This module is an emacs-lisp module that adds capabilities to emacs to make it easier to create and edit API proxies within the editor.
 Apigee Edge includes a User Interface with an interactive, graphical proxy designer.
 For people who like to work offline, this emacs-lisp module is somewhat similar.

 To use this module, put this in your .emacs file: